 The Venice Biennale is the oldest art biennial in the world.
-Begun in 1895 to showcase Venetian and International artists of the time, not to mention, (perhaps ironically) attract tourist to the city, the show has gone on since then without pause, other than the two world wars.
-In constant evolution, adding music, cinema, dance, and theatre to the repertoire.
-These exhibitions alternate.
-Odd numbered years: art.
-Even numbered years: architecture.
+Begun in 1895 to showcase Venetian and International artists of the time, not to mention, (perhaps ironically) attract tourist to the city, the show has gone on since then without pause, other than the two world wars and recently the pandemic.
+The event is in constant evolution, adding music, cinema, dance, and theatre to the repertoire.

 This year the lagoon is swimming in Fine Art.
 Works are selected independently by each participating nation.
 They are considered to be the supreme creative examples of our current era.
 While works are generally “new” or recent, often countries will select artist and architects to celebrate based on lifetime achievement.